The DUFF: Soundtrack

 The official motion picture soundtrack for The DUFF was released digitally on February 17, 2015, by Island Records.

 Release

 The film was released on February 20, 2015, by CBS Films via Lionsgate.
-It was then was released on digital HD on May 26, 2015, before the film's DVD and Blu-ray release on June 9, 2015, by Lionsgate Home Entertainment.
+It was then released on digital HD on May 26, 2015, before the film's DVD and Blu-ray release on June 9, 2015, by Lionsgate Home Entertainment.